The Author

 Here’s an old rule that I came across many years ago… and it still works!

-The rule is “Always take a break in the middle of a task, not at the end.”
+The rule is “When you take a break, always take it in the middle of a task, not at the end.”

 Stopping at a natural break is almost always the worst thing we can do.
 Why?
 Because our mind registers that we have finished.
 And once our mind registers something as finished it likes it to stay that way.
 Starting something new is hard work.